 An occupier of a holding who begins to keep cattle on that holding, and any person who takes over the occupation of a holding where cattle are kept, must notify the Animal and Plant Health Agency (APHA) of their name and address and the address of the holding.
 This must be done within one month.
 APHA should be contacted on 03000 200301 or Customer.Registration@apha.gov.uk.
 They will provide you with your herd number at this stage.

 You must also notify APHA, within one month, if you stop keeping cattle.

-Cattle need to be identified for traceability to:
+Cattle need to be identified for traceability, in order to:

-All cattle born after 14 April 1998 must be identified with a pair of Defra-approved ear tags and it is a requirement that all such cattle display at least one primary tag plus either a second primary tag or a secondary tag in the other ear (double tagging).
+All cattle born since 1 January 1998 must be identified with a pair of Defra-approved ear tags and it is a requirement that all such cattle display at least one primary tag, plus either a second primary tag or a secondary tag in the other ear (double tagging).

 The 'primary' tag may be inserted in either ear but must: